CamHuse/PHYS-15CL-Project/README.md

 ### Actuators

 Actuators are devices the system's controller controls to guide the system into the desired state.
 The only actuator utilized in this system is the stepper motor.

+## Notes For Future Builders

+Instead of getting a Nema17 Stepper motor kit, opt for a Nema23 kit.
+We were having over-torquing problems.

+Steel rotary shafts are hard to use and get a ball bearing on, and it is much easier to add threads to an aluminum rod and file it.

+Going with a DC motor design is more conventional and will allow for more direct torque control compared to a stepper motor.

 --